Configure DC Local Server Mode

 sudo service dclocalserver status

-- Go to the DC Job page and click 'Add New Job'.
+- In Salesforce, go to the DC Job page and click 'Add New Job'.

 - Enter the job details and click 'DC Local'.